Fentanest/ghost-webp-conversion/README.md

 - **`main.py`**: Converts all uploaded images to the modern, efficient WebP format and automatically updates all database references to point to the new files.
 - **`reorganize.py`**: Organizes your media files into structured, slug-based folders, making your content directory easier to navigate and manage.
-- **`cleanup.py`**: Scans your Ghost database to identify and remove unused, orphaned images, freeing up storage space and keeping your instance tidy.
+- **`cleanup.py`**: Scans your Ghost **API** to identify images currently in use, then compares this with images on disk to find and remove unused, orphaned images, freeing up storage space and keeping your instance tidy.
 - **`alt.py`**: Automatically generates and updates `alt` tags for images in your Ghost posts, improving SEO and accessibility.

+**Note on Database Interaction:** Most scripts primarily interact with your Ghost instance via its Admin API.
+This API, in turn, manages the Ghost database.
+The `backup.py` script is the main utility that directly interacts with the MySQL database using `mysqldump` for full database backups.

 These tools are designed to be run in the command line and offer options for dry runs and backups to ensure safe operation.